 Since 2014, Joseph Pearson has offered his discerning insights and background on selected premieres and guest performances during the season and for the Festival International New Drama, with his English-language »Previews«.
 By now, the writer and historian has penned more than 70 essays and conversations for his »Pearson’s Preview« column.
 Most of the essays have also been translated into German.
-In the 2018/19 season, the theatre continues this collaboration.
-The Schaubühne’s essayist will again visit rehearsals, cover the festival, meet directors, and pose unusual questions, from the perspective of a blogging »polymath« and keen spectator, which – we hope – will broaden the audience’s perspective.
+In the 2021/2 season, the theatre continues this collaboration.
+The Schaubühne’s essayist will again cover the festival, and focus on the productions of artistic director, Thomas Ostermeier, visiting rehearsals and posing unusual questions, from the perspective of a blogging »polymath« and keen spectator, which – we hope – will broaden the audience’s perspective.

 April 2014> Read

 |Page 7 of 8 pages||1 | ... | 5 | 6 | 7 | 8|